trailblazer/cells/README.md

 *View Components for Ruby and Rails.*

 ## Overview

 Cells allow you to encapsulate parts of your UI into components into _view models_.
 View models, or cells, are simple ruby classes that can render templates.

 Nevertheless, a cell gives you more than just a template renderer.
 They allow proper OOP, polymorphic builders, nesting, view inheritance, using Rails helpers, [asset packaging](http://trailblazerb.org/gems/cells/rails.html#asset-pipeline) to bundle JS, CSS or images, simple distribution via gems or Rails engines, encapsulated testing, [caching](#caching), and [integrate with Trailblazer](#concept-cells).

+## This is not Cells 3.x!

+Temporary note: This is the README and API for Cells 4.
+Many things have improved.
+If you want to upgrade, [follow this guide](https://github.com/apotonick/cells/wiki/From-Cells-3-to-Cells-4---Upgrading-Guide).
+When in trouble, join us on the IRC (Freenode) #trailblazer channel.

 ## Rendering Cells